-- All work, including shoring and bracing, shall be in compliance with the latest editions of: State of Washington Department of Labor and Industries WAC 296-46B-450 "Equipment for General Use - Transformers and Transformer Vaults," Chapter 296-155- WAC "Safety Standards for Construction Work", Seattle Building Code Section 414 "Transformer Vaults" and Appendix Chapter 4, Division IV, Section 436 "Utility Transformer Vaults", and Seattle Board of Public Works, "Street and Sidewalk Pavement Openings and Restoration Rules". - Concrete shall be Class 5.5 as specified in "City of Seattle Standard Plans and Specifications".
+- All work, including shoring and bracing, shall be in compliance with the latest editions of: State of Washington Department of Labor and Industries WAC 296-46B-450 "Equipment for General Use - Transformers and Transformer Vaults," Chapter 296-155- WAC "Safety Standards for Construction Work", Seattle Building Code Section 414 "Transformer Vaults" and Appendix Chapter 4, Division IV, Section 436 "Utility Transformer Vaults", and Seattle Board of Public Works, "Street and Sidewalk Pavement Openings and Restoration Rules". - 2.
+Concrete shall be Class 5.5 as specified in "City of Seattle Standard Plans and Specifications".
 Trowel smooth. - 3.
 Drypack and seal all holes tight after installation to prevent water intrusion. - 4.
 When adjusting the vault entrance to a sloping grade, install a sloping riser section and a poured-in-place collar.
 Do not use brick and mortar slope adjustments if possible.
 Minimize the use of mortar adjustments and in no case shall the mortar thickness exceed one inch.
-Cast-in-place 42-in round and 54-in by 96-in rectangular risers shall comply with Construction Standard 0231.03.
+Cast-in-place 42-in round and 54-in by 96-in rectangular risers shall comply with SCL 0231.03.
 For in-street use, a properly engineered sloping riser section is required.
 Where the riser section is specified at 12 inches deep or more, order a length of Unistrut cast into the side wall of the riser. - 5.
 On sloping grade installations, hinge vault covers as noted.
 Hinged vault hatches shall be placed so that they lie flat when opened.
 Load break vaults shall not be installed if the grade exceeds 5.6% in any direction.
 This is to ensure proper hot stick operations. - 6.
 The divider, when used, must come up tight to the vault cover.
 Brick up as necessary, or if over 4 inches of increase is required, order a special divider. - 7.
-For transformer and J-Box combinations in the 577 vault, install rigid steel conduit through the transformer section of the vault as shown on page 1 of U9-5. - The preferred vault orientation for combination transformer and J-Box in the 577 vault is the length of the vault perpendicular to the curb.
+For transformer and J-Box combinations in 577 vaults, install rigid steel conduit through the transformer section of the vault as shown on page 1 of U9-5. - 8.
+The preferred vault orientation for combination transformer and J-Box in 577 vaults is the length of the vault perpendicular to the curb.
 See SCL 0214.00. - 9.
 The length of the grated vent slots must run perpendicular to the dominant direction of travel of sidewalk traffic.

-- 11. Engineers shall specify conduit entrance locations into vault on work order.
-Contractors/installers shall verify before installation. - 12.
-All covers (other than vented grates) shall have a slip resistant surface which has been approved by SCL Standards Engineering.
+11. Engineers shall specify conduit entrance locations into vault on work order.
+Contractors/installers shall verify before installation.